 International Security (IS) is a field of study concerned with questions about war and peace, life and death, safety and survival.
-Traditionally its terrain has focused on concerns about the stability of the states’ system, the use of force, nuclear proliferation, military strategy, intelligence and the distribution of resources.
+Traditionally its terrain has focused on concerns about the stability of the state system, the use of force, nuclear proliferation, military strategy, intelligence and the distribution of resources.
 Today, however, concerns about climate change, migration, poverty, health, privatisation, organised crime and international terrorism are also on the agenda.
-The MA in International Security at the University of Warwick is one of the most comprehensive international security graduate programmes in the country taught by staff at the cutting edge of international security research.
+The MA in International Security is one of the most comprehensive international security graduate programmes in the country, taught by staff at the cutting edge of international security research.

 - What does security mean?

 - Whose security are we talking about?

 - Which issues should be considered security issues?